materialdigital/heat-treatment-application-ontology/README.md

 https://w3id.org/pmd/ao/hto.owl

-(note this will not show up until the request has been approved by obofoundry.org)
+(note: hto will not show up until the request has been approved by obofoundry.org)

 ### Editors' version